gilesncwilliams/data-analytics-power-bi-report299/README.md

 #### Navigation Bar

-For each page, I created a Navigation bar so users can easily switch between the pages.
+For each page, I created a Navigation bar so users can easily switch between pages.
 This was set up by inserting Buttons on the navigation bars and assigning Page navigation as the button's actionin the Format > Button Style pane.
 An image was then added to the button icon to match the colour theme of the report.

 ![alt text](<README_images_and_gifs/Screenshot 2025-02-06 at 14.33.32.png>)

 ![Static Badge](https://img.shields.io/badge/SQL%20Queries-red)

-The final task of the project was to write SQL queries on the database to answer specific questions that could be shared with a broader audience.
+The final task of the project was to write SQL queries on the database to answer five questions that could be shared with a broader audience.

-Each SQL query file and corresponding answers in a CSVs are saved in the sql_queries_and_csvs folder in the repository, as well as CSVs of the tables names and columns.
+Each SQL query file, and its corresponding answers in a CSV file, are saved in the sql_queries_and_csvs folder in the repository, as well as CSVs of the tables names and columns.

 Notes on the SQL queries:

-As I wanted to round any resulting currency based values or percentages to 2 decimal places using the ROUND function, I had to use the '::numeric' syntax to cast some of the double precision column values (e.g. sale price) as numeric data type, as I did not have permission to change the data types in the database, hence why some of the queries are quite long.
+As I wanted to round any resulting currency based values or percentages to 2 decimal places using the ROUND function, I had to use the '::numeric' syntax to cast some of the double precision column values (e.g. sale price) as numeric data types.
+This meant using the ROUND function lead to some of the SQL queries being quite long.

-For Q4, within the sql file, I created two SQL statements.
-One to creare the SQL view called store_performance, and an additional SELECT statement to view the result.
+For question 4, within the .sql file there are two separate SQL statements.
+One to create the SQL view called store_performance, and an additional SELECT statement to view the result.

 ## Project File Structure